nkandpa2/nkandpa2.github.io/index.md

 ## About Me <img src="assets/Kody Test.jpg" style="border:5px double #157878; float:right; max-width:20%; margin-left:2%; margin-top:2%">

-I am a third-year Ph.D. student at the University of North Carolina advised by [Dr. Colin Raffel](https://colinraffel.com/).
+I am a fourth-year Ph.D. student at the University of Toronto advised by [Dr. Colin Raffel](https://colinraffel.com/).
 Most of my research is on understanding the relationship between ML model behavior and the data that it was trained on.
 I am also interested in privacy and security of ML models, specifically language models.

 ## Experience